RediSearch/RediSearch/docs/Vectors.md

         Number the maximal allowed potential outgoing edges candidates for each node in the graph, during the graph building.
 Defaults to 200.

     * **EF_RUNTIME** -
-        Number the maximal allowed potential candidates during the top-K query.
+        Number the maximal allowed potential candidates during the KNN query.
 Defaults to 10.

 * Example